giovanni0918/giovanni0918.github.io/markdown/index.md

     Software developer (from 2017 to present)

 - [Vyrtuo Corporation]()
-    Full stack web developer (from 2015 to present)
+    Full stack web developer (from 2015 to 2018)

 - [Modernica Group Corporation](https://www.facebook.com/modernicaonline)
     Apple Certified iOS Technician (from 2014 to 2017)